CMelina/Team-Projects-Group-17/Web-Server/README.md

 ### 2. Configure Hardware Path

-Open `server.js` and ensure the serial path is set to the Linux USB port (since `COM3` is for Windows):
+Open `server.js` and ensure the serial path is set to the Linux USB port:

 ```
 // Ensure this matches XBee device name